 Some things just aren’t exposed to the internet.
 Either because we do not want them out in the open, think some on-prem database, or because they cannot easily be made available like the Docker daemon on your laptop.
 With your Gitpod workspace running in the cloud it does not have access to local services, which could render Gitpod unsuitable in those cases.

-There’s a range of different offerings and projects that aim to expose local services to the internet.
+There’s a range of different offerings that aim to expose local services to the internet.
 However, they all do so indiscriminately.
 I.e. if one knows the URL to your now-public endpoint, they have access to your service.
 On top of that, they do incur additional cost if used often.

 Of course you can contribute to inlets itself using Gitpod.